Cantera/cantera/cantera/trunk/doc/sphinx/compiling.rst

 * Clang/LLVM (C/C++)

-  * Known to work with versions 3.3 and 3.4.
-Expected to work with version >= 2.9.
+  * Known to work with versions 3.3 through 3.5.
+Expected to work with version
+    >= 2.9.
-  * Works with the versions included with XCode 5.0.
+  * Works with the versions included with Xcode 5.1 and Xcode 6.1.

 * Intel compilers (C/C++/Fortran)